rixx/cutebit-content/content/data_structures/adt.md

 **tl;dr:** ADT: definition of a stack as `data + push + pop + peek`.
 Data Structure: implementation of a stack as `linked list + push() + pop() + peek()`.

-There is a difference between ADT (abstract data structures) and data structures.
+There is a difference between ADT (abstract data types) and data structures.
 Understanding it is necessary for getting the following articles about both abstract data structures and data types.

 ## Abstract Data Types
 *Abstract Data Types* are defined by actions that may be performed on them.
 They are only a model of data objects and their methods.
 You could think of it as an interfaces (in Java terminology).